benhulan/node-lesson/README.md

 console.log('Hi there');
 ```
-Fine.
-But we really want to do something cool.
+Who cares?
+We want to do something cool.
 Let's launch an instance of a Node HTTP server:

 ```